basuhoward/krigsvold.org/get-involved.md

 Climate change poses a significant threat to Western Antarctica, impacting its ice sheets, wildlife, and global sea levels.
 But there's hope, and it starts with you.
-Here’s how you can make a difference:
+Here's how you can make a difference:

 ## Reduce Your Carbon Footprint